Quontic Bank: History

+In 2015, Quontic was awarded the title of Community Development Financial Institution and is the only all-digital CDFI bank in the United States.
+In 2020, Quontic became the first US bank to offer Bitcoin Rewards Checking, and in 2022 became the first US bank to offer a Pay Ring contactless payment device for its checking accounts and was the first bank to open an outpost in the Metaverse.
+Quontic was named Best Savings Account 2023 by Bankrate, Best Overall Online Bank of 2022 by Forbes, America's Best Banks 2022 by Newsweek and Most Innovative Online Bank 2022-2023 by Money.com.

 Locations

 New York

 Quontic was founded in New York and headquartered in the Astoria, Queens neighborhood of New York City.
-The Astoria location has a full-service branch and home mortgage office, which has gained media attention for its lending to Queens' large immigrant community.
+The Astoria location has a home mortgage office, which has gained media attention for its lending to Queens' large immigrant community.

 Quontic operated a home mortgage office in Jericho, Long Island before moving to Melville in October 2016.

 Florida

 Quontic operates a home mortgage office in Coral Gables, a city southwest of Downtown Miami.